 The benefits of stretching are indisputable.
 Stretching is one of the most under-utilized techniques for improving athletic performance and rehabilitating after sprains or injuries.
 Not only does stretching increase your flexibility and range of motion, but it also improves circulation, reduces your risk of injury and stiffness, and boosts your ability to perform during various exercises.

-Since tight quadriceps can lead to back and knee pain, a few minutes of stretching can save you from a weekend of agony on the couch.
-That’s why we always recommend a thorough dynamic stretching warm-up before any of our Gloveworx training sessions, followed by a static cooldown after.
+Since muscle tension in the quadriceps can lead to back and knee pain, overall tightness, and reduced mobility, a few minutes of stretching can save you from a weekend of agony on the couch.
+That’s why we always recommend a thorough dynamic stretching warm-up before any of our Gloveworx training sessions, followed by a static cool-down after.

 The Importance of a Great Quad Stretch